Life Untethered: The Plan

 Well, here’s the scoop.
 We are leaving tomorrow!
 Seriously.
 Saturday!
 We’ll hit the road by 10:00 because a lovely family friend is getting married on Mt.
 Ashland in southern Oregon and we don’t want to miss this wonderful event.
 I can’t think of anything more special than spending Saturday night with our adopted Oregon family on our way out of the northwest.

-We plan on arriving in Holland, Michigan in mid October-ish to spend a few weeks with my parents.
-Family and friends will be the focus as we travel to New England and down the east coast.
+We plan on arriving in Holland, Michigan, in mid-October to spend a few weeks with my parents.
+Family and friends will be the focus as we travel to New England and down the East Coast.
 We’ll spend Thanksgiving (and a few weeks) with Harry’s family and my brother’s family in Virginia.
-At some point in January we’ll find ourselves down in Miami with tickets to fly to South America.
+At some point in January, we’ll find ourselves down in Miami with tickets to fly to South America.

 And that, my friends, is our plan.
-Perfectly vague with lots of unknown tossed in.
+Perfectly vague, with lots of unknowns tossed in.

 Harry and Kerry